 A ‘practising’ Catholic refers to someone who:

-• is confirmed by their parish priest to be practising, according to regulations set by the Catholic Church (that is, attending Mass every Sunday and Holy Day of Obligation) and to have been practising for the past three years.
+• is confirmed by their parish priest to be practising, according to regulations set by the Catholic Church (that is, attending Mass every Sunday and Holy Day of Obligation) and has been practising for the past five years.
+See important note C.

 The school will offer places by applying the criteria below in numerical order.